top of page

 Before you invest in branding, business cards, purchasing expensive software or building out a home studio—get comfortable with pricing and analyzing your profit margins.

-Learn how to price your designs properly, know your floral budget, and understand how much profit your business needs to survive and grow.
+Learn how to price your designs properly, know your flower budget, and understand how much profit your business needs to survive and grow.
 Then, once your floral side hustle is consistently profitable, you can confidently quit your day job!

 And hey—until then?
 Keep the paycheck, learn the math... or just let Floral Math Works do the math for you and learn the formulas along the way!